nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Removing a tag : `untag`

-Removes the tag from the list of managed tag names.
+Removes the tag from the list of managed tag.

 Format: `untag t/TAG_NAME`